shakebugs/shake-docs/docs/android/customer-feedback/feedback-type.md

 There is no limit to the number of categories you can enter.

-Along with *setFeedbackTypes* method, Shake also exposes the *getFeedbackTypes* method which allows you to grab the current set of *FeedbackType* and use them how you like.
+Along with the `setFeedbackTypes` method, Shake also exposes the `getFeedbackTypes` method which allows you to grab the current set of `FeedbackType` and use them however you like.

-Common use case is that some portions of your application can "unlock" certain features, so you can have different feedback types for different "parts" of your application.
-This enables you to , in a sense, "follow" your application context and filter out the possible issues on the SDK itself.
+As an example, certain parts of your app can have specific features so you can have different feedback types for different parts of your app.
+This allows you to follow your app context and filter out possible issues on the SDK itself.

 <Tabs
   groupId="android"